prakashutoledo/availity-assignment/README.md

 ### Candidate Response Answer

 My response for the asked question can be found in Microsoft Word Document [response](/response/Khadka_Prakash_Response.docx)

+###Github Workflow

+This project supports github workflow to run test, build all projects and deploy react production build to AWS S3

 ### Working Sample

 A sample of react application for project [registration-user-interface](/registration-user-interface) is hosted in AWS S3